tuw-cpsg/demos_ros/pose_estimation/README.md

   case, only a ROS launch file has to be executed.
 However, a list of commands is also ok.
 * Optional launch file (please put into a folder called `launch`).
-* OptiTrack shall not be used, however, you can check your result against our "Lab-GPS" ;)

 ### Grading